AmitMirgal/rust-fo-js/rust_for_js_ep1_installation.md

 | `rustc` | node (the runtime/compiler) | The Rust compiler.
 You rarely call this directly — cargo does it for you. |
 | `cargo` | npm + npx + jest | Build, run, test, add deps, publish.
 Your daily driver. |

+> [!NOTE]
-> ✅ **Good news:** Unlike JS, there is no "which package manager should I use" debate.
+> Unlike JS, there is no "which package manager should I use" debate.
 Everyone uses `cargo`.
 It ships with Rust and it's official.

 ---